 - Xanthomas and xanthelasma

-- (See “ .)
+- (See “ for details.)

 - Biliary obstruction (malignant or benign)

-- Drug-induced liver damage
+- Drug-induced liver disease

 The differential diagnoses listed here are not exhaustive.